French

 Mohamed Kamara

-Department Chair and Professor of Romance Languages; Campus Muslim Student Advisor
+Department Head and Professor of Romance Languages; Campus Muslim Student Advisor

 Professor Kamara holds degrees in French, English and Secondary Education.
 He teaches French courses in the Department of Romance Languages and also teaches in the university’s Africana Studies Program.
 As faculty advisor to campus Muslim students and the W&L African Society, he is a member of the Religious Staff in the Office of Inclusion and Engagement.